bazelbuild/buildtools/buildozer/README.md

 ### Targets

-Targets look like Blaze labels, but there can be some differences in presence of macros.
+Targets look like Bazel labels, but there can be some differences in presence of macros.

   * Use the label notation to refer to a rule: `//buildtools/buildozer:edit`